timon4ik2102/movie-search/README.md

 7. Swiper Framework  has been implemented
 8. Speech recognition has been implemented in search input
 9. Virtual keyboard has been implemented
+10. Usind YandexApi.
+Tranclation may be cannot work in Ukraine